 Selection for admission is determined by the graduate faculty in kinesiology in the Department of Kinesiology and Health Education.
 In addition to Graduate School admission standards, program admission criteria include grade point average achieved in previous professional preparation, experience, communication skills, and recommendations from professional associates indicating the applicant's competency and interest in the discipline and the related professions.
 Applicants must have an undergraduate grade point average of at least 2.75 (A=4.0).
-Applicants wishing to transfer from another university must have a graduate grade point average of at least 3.0 for consideration.
 Only courses in which the student earned a grade of "B" or better will be considered for transfer credit.